sunpy/sunpy-soar/docs/index.rst

 .. code-block:: bash

-   pip install sunpy_soar
+   pip install sunpy-soar

 or conda using

 .. code-block:: bash

-   conda install -c conda-forge sunpy_soar
+   conda install -c conda-forge sunpy-soar

 ``sunpy-soar`` and the VSO
 ==========================